 King's Cross R7

 Part of the regeneration scheme for King’s Cross, the R7 Building is designed to provide flexible office space with a cinema complex, retail and restaurants at ground and mezzanine levels; this is all accessed via a 7 m-high entrance lobby.

-It is intended for as many sub-tenancies as possible to have access to a terrace, whether this is in the form of smaller inset terraces or larger terraces where the building mass sets back.
-Any drainage and insulation requirements for external spaces will require careful coordination with the internal structure.
-For the shared roof terrace on level 9, the slab thickness has been increased and there are higher quantities of post-tensioning strands.
+It was intended for as many sub-tenancies as possible to have access to a terrace, whether in the form of smaller inset terraces or larger terraces where the building mass sets back.
+Any drainage and insulation requirements for external spaces required careful coordination with the internal structure.
+For the shared roof terrace on level 9, the slab thickness was increased and there are higher quantities of post-tensioning strands.

-A piled foundation system was decided, assisting with the variable foundation level, which also reduces the potential to induce movements in the nearby Network Rail tunnel.
+A piled foundation system was decided, assisting with the variable foundation level, which also reduced the potential to induce movements in the nearby Network Rail tunnel.